Syrian Air Force: Commissioned officer ranks

 The rank insignia of commissioned officers.

 Other ranks

 The rank insignia of non-commissioned officers and enlisted personnel.

 Markings

-The roundel used by the Syrian Arab Air Force has the same generic design as that used by the Egyptian Air Force.
-It consists of three concentric circles, with a red outer part, white middle and black inner part.
-The unique part of the Syrian roundel is the presence of two green stars in the white circle, which is reflective of the two stars on the national flag.
+It consists of three concentric circles, with a green outer part, white middle and black inner part.
+The unique part of the Syrian roundel is the presence of three red stars in the white circle, which is reflective of the three stars on the national flag.
 The fin flash is also an image of the flag.